Explore the African Savanna

 It’s a new day on the African Savanna, one of Earth’s most iconic wild places.
 Here in this legendary landscape, all life is connected – with surprising connections to us here at home.
-Join the journey as we look forward to this historic transformation of Zoo Atlanta!
+Join the journey to a historic transformation of Zoo Atlanta!

-The new elephant environment more than triples the size of the elephants’ former habitat and will be a dynamic living space featuring elements specifically designed for elephant well-being and enrichment.
+The new elephant environment more than triples the size of the elephants’ former habitat and is a dynamic living space featuring elements specifically designed for elephant well-being and enrichment.

-Elements will include Abana Pond, the largest of the complex’s three water features, a pond with 360-degree access for ease of use by the elephants.
-Other elements will include two waterfalls and a feeder enrichment activity wall.
+Elements include Abana Pond, the largest of the complex’s three water features, a pond with 360-degree access and a gentle slope for ease of use by multiple elephants.
+Other elements include Chishimba Falls and Kalambo Falls, waterfalls named for falls in Africa, and a feeder enrichment activity wall.

 The state-of-the-art indoor Zambezi Elephant Center also features elements incorporated with elephant well-being in mind, including sand under their feet.
-The guest experience at the Zambezi Elephant Center will offer visitors and opportunity to get a behind-the-scenes look at the elephants’ care.
+The guest experience at the Zambezi Elephant Center offers visitors an opportunity to get a behind-the-scenes look at the elephants’ care.

 A new habitat for giraffes

-A mixed-species habitat, adjacent to the elephant environment, will be home to giraffes, zebras and ostriches.
-This new, flatter habitat will provide the giraffe herd with more usable space than ever before and will give guests an opportunity to explore pathways at ground level, looking up to appreciate the true height of Earth’s tallest living mammals.
+A mixed-species habitat, adjacent to the elephant environment, will be shared by giraffes, zebras and ostriches.
+This new, flatter habitat provides the giraffe herd with more usable space than ever before and gives guests an opportunity to explore pathways at ground level, looking up to appreciate the true height of Earth’s tallest living mammals.

-New habitats for zebras, ostriches, warthogs and meerkats
+New habitats for zebra, ostriches, warthogs and meerkats

-The elephant and giraffe/zebra/ostrich habitats will be bordered by new habitats for meerkats and warthogs.
+The elephant and giraffe/zebra/ostrich/bontebok habitats are bordered by new habitats for meerkats and warthogs.
 Explore new environments for two of the species that make this ecosystem one of the planet’s best-known wild landscapes.

 A new commitment